 You should start to see seedlings emerging in as little as 2-3 weeks.
 Be very careful not to weed them out as they will look like blades of grass.

 Keep watering the seedlings until the plants are established and, like all veg, do not let them dry out.

 Keep the soil bed moist but not waterlogged and apply a feed of a general purpose liquid fertiliser every few weeks.

 Leeks grow well beside carrots (helping to repel carrot root fly), beetroots, celery, onions, and spinach but should not be planted near beans and peas.

-Leeks are ready to harvest once the shaft reaches around 3cm in diameter and from an April sowing, this may mean they are not ready to harvest almost November.
+Leeks are ready to harvest once the shaft reaches around 3cm in diameter and from an April sowing, this may mean they are not ready to harvest until almost November.
 They can be left in the ground even over winter, and just harvested as needed right through until March the following year.